pfheatwole/thesis/scratch/intro.rst

 Parametric paraglider model
 ***************************

-Explain that the geometry determines the dynamics, so we can create a parametric dynamics model by building it from a parametric geometry model.

-What are the physical model criteria?
+* What are the physical model criteria?

   * Intuitive (easy to produce the desired design)

   * Time efficient (it shouldn't take a lot of time to get a reasonable approximation)

   * Information efficient (get good results with minimal specification data)

-What are the dynamics model criteria?
+* What are the dynamics model criteria?

   * Doesn't assume the aerodynamics are linear.
 Linearity has not be demonstrated to be an acceptable trade-off, so the aerodynamics method must not rely on the linearity assumption.

   * Uses open source tools and libraries

   Bonus criteria:

   * The modeling process should keep in mind that it's not just wing designers that are interested in paraglider performance.
 When I started I had questions about paraglider performance, and answers were hard to come by.
     (In a way, I am the primary audience of this paper: I wanted to learn how paragliders behave, and I did.)

   * I've seen many discussions online about wing behavior; it would be useful if the model could be used to simulated specific scenarios of interest.

     For example, how does a wing react to an indirect thermal interaction?
 That would require aerodynamics that don't assume symmetric wind across the wing.